d3fc/d3fc/site/src/components/indicator/forceIndex.md

       .call(force);
 ---

-A [Relative Strength Index](http://en.wikipedia.org/wiki/Relative_strength_index) is an indicator that plots the historical strength or weakness of a stock based on opening and closing prices.
-It is typically plotted on a 14-day timeframe and is displayed next to overbought (70%) and oversold lines (30%) lines.
+A [Force Index](http://en.wikipedia.org/wiki/Force_index) is an indicator that illustrates how strong the actual buying or selling pressure is.
+It is calculated by subtracting today's closing price from yesterday's and multiplying the result by today's volume.
+The 13 day [Exponential Moving Average](/components/indicator/exponentialMovingAverage) of the Force Index is often used.
+The Force Index is typically plotted on a chart centered around the 0 line.
+Attention is given to the relative size and trends in the Index.

-The RSI indicator is rendered on a percent scale:
+The Force Index rendered on a linear scale:

 ```js
 {{{example-code}}}
 ```

 {{>example-fixture}}

-You can configure the number of datapoints that are included in the RSI via the `windowSize` property, you can also change how the open and close values are read via the `openValue` and `closeValue` properties.